Ryu Hae-ran: Professional career

 Ryu turned professional in mid-2019 and joined the LPGA of Korea Tour after success on the development tour.
-She won the 2019 Jeju Samdasoo Masters and successfully defended her title in 2020, her official rookie season, where she earned the Rookie of the Year title after earning over 628 million won, second on the money list behind only Kim Hyo-joo.
+She won the 2019 Jeju Samdasoo Masters on her first ever start on the tour.
+The tournament was reduced to 36 holes in response to adverse weather conditions and she recorded a two-stroke victory.
+This success earned her full status on the KLPGA Tour, and she defended the title the following year as a rookie, claiming a wire-to-wire victory.
+In her official rookie season, she earned the Rookie of the Year title after earning over 628 million won, second on the money list behind only Kim Hyo-joo.
 Ryu played in the 2020 U.S. Women's Open, and finished in a tie for 13th.
-She rose to 17th in the Women's World Golf Rankings on the back of this result.
+That year, she rose to 17th in the Women's World Golf Rankings.